 At the end of the fourth century, king Seleucus I Nicator, the successor of Alexander the Great and founder of the Seleucid empire, built Seleucia on the bank opposite Opis.
 From now on, Opis was a mere suburb of a great, Hellenistic city.
 Several sources mention that in the first century, Greek and native inhabitants were still recognizable and had institutions of their own.
 The Parthians, who took over the country in the second century BCE, had hardly any cultural influence.

 However, the Parthians needed a western capital, and therefore, they moved the goverment center away from Seleucia to the eastern bank, and renamed ancient Opis Tyspwn or Ctesiphon.
 (Alternatively, the city was founded near Opis.)
 It served as winter residence of the kings after 129 BCE.
-It is not clear when Ctesiphon became the most important city in the Parthian Empire, but what is reasonably clear is that the spoils of a large campaign against the Roman empire in 41 BCE were invested in the new capital, which became one of the greatest cities in the ancient world.
+It is not clear when Ctesiphon became the most important city in the Parthian Empire, but what is reasonably clear is that the spoils of Pacorus' large campaign against the Roman Empire in 41 BCE were invested in the new capital by his successor Phraates IV, which became one of the greatest cities in the ancient world.

 In the second century CE, the large city became the natural target for Roman aggression, because the Romans thought that the capture of the Parthian capital would inevitably result in the fall of the rival empire.
 In 116, 165, and 198, the emperors Trajan, Lucius Verus (or: to be more precise: his general Avidius Cassius), and Septimius Severus took Seleucia and Ctesiphon.
 But the Parthian state was organized in a very loose fashion, which gave it a certain resilience.